GooTechnologies/learn/tutorials/procedural-textures/index.md

 weight: 5950
 indent: 1
 ---
-A great way to <strong>reduce load times</strong> is to use procedurally generated textures.
+A great way to **reduce load times** is to use procedurally generated textures.
 There is one really easy way to generate texture data, and there are a couple of more advanced ones.

-<h2>The Easy Way</h2>
+## The Easy Way

 Simply create an off-screen canvas and paint to it and use the data with the WebGL function to initialize a texture like so:

-{% highlight js %}function createGradientImage(opt_width, opt_height)
+{% highlight js %}
-{
+function createGradientImage(opt_width, opt_height){
   var canvas = document.createElement("canvas");
   canvas.width = opt_width || 256;
   canvas.height = opt_height || 256;